lukearmstrong/lukearmstrong.co.uk/_posts/2014-06-19-shared-ownership.markdown

 The prices of two bedroom properties started at around £150,000... but whilst looking we noticed there were new build shared-ownership flats available.

 We could buy a 50% share, and pay rent on the other half.
-The monthly mortgage payments worked out to be around £400 a month, and the rent worked out to be around £250 a month; including ground rent and service charge.
+The mortgage payments worked out to be around £400 a month, and the rent worked out to be around £250 a month; including ground rent and service charge.

 Our choices were renting for £700 a month, or buying a shared ownership property and paying £650 a month.
 Fourtunately my parents were able to give us the 10% deposit required for the mortgage, so we went for it.